MaxDobbs32/Lakshayati/README.md

 With these three operations, I have proven Lakshayati is Turing-complete (i.e. it can theoretically perform any computable function).
 And, while I lack the linguistic expertise to show as much, this fact may suggest human beings can technically communicate any idea with little more than the building blocks of linguistics.
 In any case, I feel that Lakshayati is a unique programming language its own right, which is why I would like to document its features here.

-If you would like to test out the language for yourself, you can find an interpreter at https://lakshayati.maxdobbs32.repl.co/.
+If you would like to test out the language for yourself, you can find an online interpreter at https://lakshayati.maxdobbs32.repl.co/ or a downloadable Java interpreter on this page.
 If there are any issues, feel free to contact me.